-Shower drain covers are very important in preventing small things like razor blades, small pieces of jewelry, hairpins etc. from going down the drain.
+Shower drain covers are very important in preventing small things like razor blades, small pieces of jewellery, hairpins etc. from going down the drain.
 However, there is one thing that the drain covers easily let past them: your hair!

 Shower drain covers cannot stop hair from floating into the drain, which eventually leads to clogged drains and gross hairy drain covers.
-One way to deal with this issue is by cleaning the drain, but for that you’ll first have to take off the drain cover because that will expose the inner part that needs to be cleaned.
+One way to deal with this issue is by cleaning the drain, but for that, you’ll first have to take off the drain cover because that will expose the inner part that needs to be cleaned.
 So, if you want to know how to remove your shower drain cover, keep reading.